-Felony and misdemeanor charges or convictions that occur during the nursing program must be reported immediately to the Nursing Coordinator and the West Virginia Board of Examiners for Registered Professional Nurses with documentation.
+Felony and misdemeanor charges or convictions that occur during the nursing program must be reported immediately to the Director of Nursing and the West Virginia Board of Examiners for Registered Professional Nurses with documentation.
 Exclusion from clinical agencies and experiences and/or dismissal from the nursing program may occur after review of charges or convictions.

-During the nursing program, the School of Career and Technical Studies may request a random drug/chemical screen (s).
+During the nursing program, the Division of Allied Health and Nursing may request a random drug/chemical screen (s).
 At any time, failure to comply immediately with the drug/chemical screen will result in dismissal from the Nursing Program.